Leeds England, UK Travel Guide

 Royal Mail is the UK's postal service.
 Post offices are found throughout the city for purchasing stamps and sending letters or parcels.

-English is the official language.
+The country's official language is english.
 You will encounter no language barrier in Leeds.
 Translation apps like Google Translate can assist if you wish to translate signs or menus in specific international eateries.

 To practice English or another language for your travels, explore Rosetta Stone's language learning platform.

-Be aware of typical operating hours and how holidays can affect services.
+Be aware of typical operating hours and how holidays may impact services.

 Typically open from 9 o'clock AM - 6 PM On weekdays And saturday.
 Sunday hours are typically shorter, from 10 AM - 4 PM.
 Some larger stores may have longer weekday hours.